What is cyanuric acid?

 Cyanuric acid is considered helpful in slowing down chlorine burn.
 But it is also thought that too high a level of CYA can render chlorine ineffective at killing algae and bacteria.
 This is often referred to as “chlorine lock”.

 Since cyanuric acid breaks down much more slowly than chlorine, the level of pool stabilizer tends to become very high.
-The fear is that the high ratio cyanuric acid to chlorine is how the chlorine becomes “trapped” or “locked”.
+The fear is that the high ratio of cyanuric acid to chlorine is how the chlorine becomes “trapped” or “locked”.